Information for parents of pupils in the Pre-Prep department (4-8 years)

 Parent Teacher consultations

 Parent/teacher consultations take place throughout the course of the year.
 Appointments times are made available a week in advance for parents to sign up.

-If children have to be aware from school and there is prior knowledge of this, parents are asked to write to the school secretary, well in advance, with the information.
-All requests for absence have to be authorised by the Headmaster.
-Where a child is going to be away from school through illness, parents should e-mail the class teacher or telephone the school office at 0815 to pass on this information.
+If children have to be away from school and there is prior knowledge of this, parents are asked to write to the school secretary, well in advance, with the information.
+All requests for absence must be authorised by the Headmaster.
+Where a child is absent from school through illness, parents should e-mail the class teacher or telephone the school office at 0815 to pass on this information.
 The school will contact parents if not notified of absence.